nottrobin/maas-docs/en/intro-what-is-maas.md

 Windows and RHEL images require [Ubuntu Advantage](https://www.ubuntu.com/support) to work properly with MAAS.
 [/note]

-## Key components and colocation of all services
+<h2 id="heading--key-components-and-colocation-of-all-services">Key components and colocation of all services</h2>

 The key components of a MAAS installation are the region controller and the rack controller.
-See [Concepts and terms](intro-concepts.md#controllers) for how each are defined.
+See [Concepts and terms](intro-concepts.md#heading--controllers) for how each are defined.

 Unless there is specific reason not to, it is recommended to have both controllers residing on the same system.
 A no-fuss way to achieve this is by installing the `maas` metapackage, or by installing from the Ubuntu Server ISO.